bezoerb/inline-critical/README.md

   - `extract` will remove the inlined styles from any stylesheets referenced in the HTML
   - `basePath` will be used when extracting styles to find the files references by `href` attributes
   - `ignore` ignore matching stylesheets when inlining.
+  - `selector` defines the element used by loadCSS as a reference for inlining.

 ## License